Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Introduction

 For convex-concave minimax problems, a popular metric to quantify an approximate solution $(x,y)$ on the domain $\fX\times\fY$ is the duality gap, which is defined as

-The optimal SFO algorithms in terms of duality gap have been established~\cite{zhao2022accelerated,alacaoglu2022stochastic}, while the duality gap is difficult to be measured and it is not always well-defined.
-In contrast, the norm of gradient is a more general metric in optimization problems and it is easy to be measured in practice. \cite{yoon2021accelerated} proposed the extra anchor gradient (EAG) method for finding $\epsilon$-stationary point of deterministic (offline) convex-concave minimax problem.
-They showed that EAG is an optimal deterministic first-order algorithm with the exact first-order oracle complexity of $\fO(L\eps^{-1})$.
-For the stochastic convex-concave minimax problem, \cite{lee2021fast} proved the stochastic EAG can achieve an SFO complexity of $\fO(\sigma^2 L^2 \epsilon^{-4} + L \epsilon^{-1})$, where $\sigma^2$ is a bound on the variance of gradient estimates.
-Recently, \cite{cai2022stochastic} proposed a variant of stochastic Halpern iteration, which has an SFO complexity of $\fO(\sigma^2 L \epsilon^{-3} + L^3 \epsilon^{-3})$ under additional average-smooth assumption.
-However, the tightness of the SFO complexity for finding $\epsilon$-stationary points in stochastic convex-concave minimax optimization was hitherto unclear.
+The optimal SFO algorithms in terms of duality gap have been established~\citep{zhao2022accelerated,alacaoglu2022stochastic}, while the duality gap is difficult to be measured and it is not always well-defined.
+In contrast, the norm of gradient is a more general metric in optimization problems and it is easy to be measured in practice. \citet{yoon2021accelerated} proposed the extra anchor gradient (EAG) method for finding $\epsilon$-stationary point of deterministic (offline) convex-concave minimax problem.
+They showed that EAG is an optimal deterministic first-order algorithm to find an $\epsilon$-stationary point and its exact first-order oracle upper bound complexity is $\fO(L\epsilon^{-1})$.
+For the stochastic convex-concave minimax problem, \citet{lee2021fast} proved the stochastic EAG (SEAG) can achieve an SFO complexity of $\fO(\sigma^2 L^2 \epsilon^{-4} + L \epsilon^{-1})$, where $\sigma^2$ is a bound on the variance of gradient estimates.
+Recently, \citet{cai2022stochastic} proposed a variant of stochastic Halpern iteration, which has an SFO complexity of $\tilde \fO(\sigma^2 L \epsilon^{-3} + L^3 \epsilon^{-3})$ under the additional average-smooth assumption.
+However, the tightness of SFO complexity for finding $\epsilon$-stationary points in stochastic convex-concave minimax optimization was hitherto unclear.

+For nonconvex-nonconcave minimax problems, there exists the counter-example that all first-order algorithms will diverge~\citep{lee2021fast}.
+Hence, we are required to introduce additional assumptions. \citet{grimmer2020landscape} proposed the intersection dominant condition to relax the convex-concave assumption and established the convergence guarantee of the exact proximal point method in such a setting.
+Later, \citet{diakonikolas2021efficient} considered the negative comonotonicity condition as a relaxation of the common monotonicity property in the convex-concave setting.
+They proposed a variant of stochastic extragradient named as EG$^+$, which has SFO upper bound of $\fO(\sigma^2 L^2 \epsilon^{-4} + L^2 \epsilon^{-2})$ for finding an $\epsilon$-stationary point, matching the complexity of ordinary stochastic extragradient (SEG) in convex-concave case.
+In addition, \citet{lee2021fast} extend the idea of EAG to solve minimax problem under the negative comonotonicity condition, but their analysis does not contain the stochastic algorithms.